cocheuno/UWWITSCMKNIMEAnalytics/README.md

 [![License](https://img.shields. io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![KNIME](https://img.shields.io/badge/KNIME-5.8-yellow. svg)](https://www.knime.com/)

 A custom KNIME Analytics Platform node that performs K-Means clustering analysis on datasets.
 This node was developed for a sports analytics class that uses KNIME.
-Therefore, it has behaviors that are aligned with the needs of the class and less for general purpose.
+Therefore, it has behaviors that are aligned with the needs of the class and less for general purposes.

 ## Overview

 This extension provides a K-Means clustering node for the KNIME Analytics Platform, enabling users to perform unsupervised machine learning clustering operations directly within their KNIME workflows.
+The use of this node is geared to the students in a sports analytics class.
+The workflow (see below) is standard.
+The node is run twice.
+The first time, the students use the WCSS and Silhouette data to determine the value of k to choose.
+The second time, they reconfigure the node and set the value of the Choen k to be the value of k they chose.
+The configuration consists of:
+- Minimum k to start the clustering
+- Maximum k to end the clustering
+- Chosen k value

+The output consists of four ports:
+- Cluster-assigned data
+- WCSS (Elbow) data
+- Silhouette data

+Once the user decides on a k value, they configure the node to run with their chosen k value.
+This assigns each data point to a cluster from 0 to k-1.

 ### Features